myriadrf/LimeSDR_GW/docs/docs/HiperSDR_44xx.rst

 RX Path Top Module
 ^^^^^^^^^^^^^^^^^^
-This module is part of LimeDFB and more details can be found in :external+limedfb:ref:`rx_path_top <docs/rx_path_top/readme:rx_path_top>` description.
+This module is part of LimeDFB and more details can be found in :external+limedfb:ref:`rx_path_top_litex <docs/rx_path_top_litex/readme:rx_path_top (LiteX)>` description.
 It handles the receive path from the RF Transceiver to the FPGA and host, including IQ sample packetization and timestamp generation.

-.. drawio-image:: ../../gateware/LimeDFB/docs/docs/rx_path_top/block_diagram.drawio
-   :align: center
-   :format: svg
-   :page-index: 0
-   :alt: Lime_top block diagram

 .. _tx_path_top_module: